wishonia/wishonia/public/docs/digital-twin-safe/digital-twins.md

 ---
 slug: digital-twins
-name: 'Digital Twins: Your AI Mirror for Knowledge and Decisions'
+name: "Digital Twins: Your AI Mirror for Knowledge and Decisions"
 featuredImage: /docs/digital-twin-safe/digital-twins.jpg
 description: >-
   Discover the future of personal AI agents with digital twins—digital versions